yoonju88/next_blog/README.md

 ## Deployment | 배포 | Déploiement

-- Any Node-friendly platform works.
-For Vercel or similar, add the above env vars.
+- This project was deployed using Vercel.
+Make sure to add the above environment variables.
 - Ensure Firebase Admin credentials are set as secure environment variables.